markNZed/GPT-NeoX-Colab/notes.md

 - The deepy.py script assumes it is running in the root of GTP-NeoX repo
 - Maybe we should install gpt-neox ass a submodule ?
 - Colab renewal 24th
+- To use this as a module:
+  - pip install -e .